Rebecca-Seib/Rebecca-Seib/README.md

 -Had help but created a powershell script that pulled miscrosfot users with old domain logins to migrate those users to new domain.

+-Created Hunting queries in Sentinel that found users that activated PIM after hours and then compared it to a change control board to find users who may not be properly activating PIM.

 ![image](https://user-images.githubusercontent.com/109617102/181027189-cbdbb648-886a-4d81-899c-4afb9ccc3265.png)
 ![image](https://user-images.githubusercontent.com/109617102/181028098-2a2cc281-aa32-4b65-b6a2-c2b93ee727d5.png)
 ![image](https://user-images.githubusercontent.com/109617102/181028435-0e219e92-2e2f-4665-a2d2-b654e3e3d33d.png)